On the duality of massive Kalb-Ramond and Proca fields: Abstract

 \section{Abstract}

 We compare the massive Kalb-Ramond and Proca fields with a quartic self-interaction and show that the same strong coupling scale is present in both theories.
 In the Proca theory, the longitudinal mode enters the strongly coupled regime beyond this scale, while the two transverse modes propagate further and survive in the massless limit.
 In contrast, in case of the massive Kalb-Ramond field, the two transverse modes become strongly coupled beyond the Vainshtein scale, while the pseudo-scalar mode remains in the weak coupling regime and survives in the massless limit.
-This contradicts the numerous claims in the literature (see eg. \cite{Kawai, Trugenberger, Quevedo, 2001Smailagic, 2002Casini, Auria, Buchbinder, Dalmazi, Shifman, Garcia, Kuzenko, 2002string, Zinoviev, McReynolds, 2017Aurilia, 2019Markou, 2019Schmidt, Heisenberg, 2020SmajlSpal}) that these theories are dual to each other, which is shown to be false.
-We show that the difference between the theories can be traced already to the free theories without a self-interaction by studying the behavior of quantum fluctuations for different modes.
+This indicates a contradiction with the numerous claims in the literature (see eg. \cite{Kawai, Trugenberger, Quevedo, 2001Smailagic, 2002Casini, Auria, Buchbinder, Dalmazi, Shifman, Garcia, Kuzenko, 2002string, Zinoviev, McReynolds, 2017Aurilia, 2019Markou, 2019Schmidt, Heisenberg, 2020SmajlSpal}) that these theories are dual to each other.

 \pagenumbering{arabic}